Ir para o conteúdo

 Property Description

-OAuthTokenTimestamp The Unix epoch timestamp in milliseconds when the current Access Token was created.
+OAuthTokenTimestamp Displays a Unix epoch timestamp in milliseconds that shows how long ago the current Access Token was created.

 SSL